hcorona-zz/diversity-inclusion/accesible-presentations.md

 # General Tips

-- Do not use imaginery that contains sex, violence, or might hurt the sensibility of your large multi-cultural audience.
+- Do not use imagery that contains sex, violence, or might hurt the sensibility of your large multi-cultural audience.
 - Keep slides clear, simple and uncrowded.
 - Use minimal text: cover one subject per slide, ideally using no more than six bullet points.
 - Ensure every bullet point or item in a list ends with punctuation (e.g. a Full Stop, Semi-Colon or Comma).